 If you have questions about your application status, please email us firstname.lastname@example.org.

 The MU School of Medicine receives more than 3,000 applications every year.
 After an initial screening, applicants who are seriously being considered are invited for interviews.
 In general, applicants to the MD-PhD program will have a medical school interview and separate Graduate School interviews.
-All interviews are at the invitation of the School of Medicine.
-Learn more about our application process.

 The School of Medicine plans to offer 400 interview slots for the entering class of 2021.
 It is possible that more slots may be available; however, applicants are strongly advised to complete their applications early.
 Consideration for interview slots will be conducted on a rolling basis as applications are received.